rojomisin/chef-play/README.md

 default to the project_name of the distribution if none is provided.
 The application.conf file can be created/overwritten with a template
 [included in the distribution](https://github.com/dhoer/chef-play/wiki/Creating-a-local-template) or by an external template from another cookbook.
-The application configuration defined in conf_path is what the service will use.
 For Linux users, zip files do not retain Linux file permissions so when the file is expanded the start script will be set as an executable.
 The pid path for Linux users will default to `/var/run/#{servicename}/play.pid`.

 ### Attributes